Instant vs Gradual Self Improvement and Spiritual Growth?

 - Can you become an airplane pilot, just by dreaming about it a few times a day, without studying and practicing?

 - Can you develop a muscular and athletic body in just a few days?

 To all of these questions the answer is, NO!

 So why should it be different with inner development methods?

+We often hear about methods that create results almost instantly.
+You need to use your common sense and not accept them without thinking.
 Techniques that promise quick results might work for the one who invented them, but not necessarily for other people.
 Everyone begins from a different starting point and at a different level of development.
 What helped the author might not help everyone else.

 You can buy ready made food, but you can work more at the kitchen and cook something really delicious.
-You can pick a few words in a foreign language from a movie that you watch or you can learn the language at a school.
+You can pick a few words in a foreign language from a movie that you watched or you can learn the language at a school.
 You can gain some inner peace or feel better by certain methods that produce quick results, and you can work a little more and gain greater results.